-Additionally, any unexpended PGI remaining at the end of the federal award period must be submitted to OCJG for transmittal to the Bureau of Justice Assistance.
+Any PGI remaining unspent after the end of the federal award period must be refunded to OCJG for transmittal to the Bureau of Justice Assistance.

 9.0 Recipient Integrity and Performance Matters - Requirement to report information on certain civil, criminal, and administrative proceedings to OCJG, SAM and FAPIIS.